I use a lot of Revell Contacta glue. It’s ideal for all manner of model making jobs. But there’s a problem with them.

 But it turns out there’s an easy solution.

 Just heat the needle tip tube slightly, over a lighter or candle flame for a little while.
-This loses up the glue.
-Then just poke some wire through to clear it.
+This loosens up the glue and as it heats up it expands and pops out the end.

 Hey presto, long life glue.

-If you have any similar suggestions drop me a note via the contact page or join the Model Railway Engineer community and share them there.
+If you have any similar suggestions, join the Model Railway Engineer community and share them there.

 - Health and safety notice: keep the naked flame away from the fluid glue and the plastic pot, for obvious reasons.
 Also, do this in a well ventilated or open area.